GeoCat/qgis-bridge-plugin/docs/source/installation.rst

 |app_name| requires QGIS |min_qgis_ver| or newer.
 Both the standalone QGIS installation or the OSGeo distribution should work.

+QGIS users who use a QGIS version *beyond* 3.16 should verify that the ``lxml`` :ref:`Python dependency <lxml-dependency>` is available.
+However, this only applies if you wish to import or publish metadata using |short_name|.

 .. note::   If you access the internet through a proxy server,
             you might experience some issues while publishing data or connecting to a server.